-Thinking of a great idea is quite hard, but at Student Startup you have to convince others about the ‘greatness’ of your idea as well.
+Thinking of a great idea is quite hard, but at the Student City Challenge 2021 you have to convince others about the ‘greatness’ of your idea as well.
 That's a toughie!
 In many fields the task of bringing an idea to someone with the power to do something with it is called a pitch.
 In this blog we’ll give you some tips & tricks to deliver the best pitch possible.
 It all starts with the following 5 steps.

 Step 1: Create and refine the idea